nikochan2k/univ-fs-idb/README.md

-# univ-fs-idb
+# isomorphic-fs-webfs

-Universal Filesystem for IndexedDB
+The isomorphic FileSystem API for Web File System API.